 Table 1.
-Minimum estimated number of individual pinnipeds observed at Bonneville Dam tailrace areas and the hours of observation during the spring sampling period, 2002 to 2021 Table 2.
-Fish predation by pinnipeds at Bonneville Dam between 16 August 2020 and 18 May 20218 Table 3.
-Fall and winter fish predation estimates with associated Standard Error (SE) for Steller sea lions at Bonneville Dam between 2017 and 2020 Table 4.
-Consumption of summer and winter steelhead by pinnipeds at Bonneville Dam tailrace during the spring sampling period from 2007 to 2021 Table 5.
-Adjusted consumption estimates on adult salmonids (including adults and jacks) by California and Steller sea lions at Bonneville Dam during the spring sampling period from 2002 to 2021 Table 6.
-Consumption of spring Chinook Salmon by pinnipeds at Bonneville Dam tailrace during the spring sampling seasons from 2002 to 2021.
-Passage counts of Chinook Salmon includes both adult and jack salmon Table 7.
-Consumption of White Sturgeon by pinnipeds at Bonneville Dam tailrace during the spring sampling period from 2005 to 2021 Table 8.
-Consumption of Pacific Lamprey by pinnipeds at Bonneville Dam tailrace during the spring sampling period from 2002 to 2021
+Minimum estimated number of individual pinnipeds observed at Bonneville Dam tailrace areasand the hours of observation during the spring sampling period, 2002 to 2022 Table 2.
+Fish predation by pinnipeds at Bonneville Dam between 22 August 2021 and 21 May 20229 Table 3.
+Fall and winter fish predation estimates with associated Standard Error (SE) for Steller sea lionsat Bonneville Dam between 2017 and 202111 Table 4.
+Consumption of summer and winter steelhead by pinnipeds at Bonneville Dam tailrace duringthe spring sampling period from 2007 to 2022 Table 5.
+Adjusted consumption estimates on adult salmonids (including adults and jacks) by California and Steller sea lions at Bonneville Dam during the spring sampling period from 2002 to 202227 Table 6.
+Consumption of spring Chinook Salmon by pinnipeds at Bonneville Dam tailrace during thespring sampling period from 2002 to 2022.
+Passage counts of Chinook Salmon includes both adult andjack salmon Table 7.
+Consumption of White Sturgeon by pinnipeds at Bonneville Dam tailrace during the springsampling period from 2005 to 2022 Table 8.
+Consumption of White Sturgeon by pinnipeds at Bonneville Dam tailrace during the fallsampling period from 2017 to 2021.
+Please note that only one tailrace is monitored for predation duringthe fall sampling period Table 9.
+Consumption of Pacific Lamprey by pinnipeds at Bonneville Dam tailrace during the springsampling period from 2002 to 202230